opawar600/Rent-A-Car/README.md

 In the folders above, the scripts and execution steps are included.
 Both these files run independently.

-For more information, please naviagte to the folders and refer Readme in each folder.
+For more information, please navigate to the folders and refer Readme in each folder.